ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

 There is also no public call for community input until near the end of the LLC strategy process and only then indirectly by soliciting feedback on the draft budget.
 This requires community members to time suggestions to ensure that they get onto the agenda for the strategy process.
 Often these suggestions come outside of the strategy planning process leading to a mid-course correction for the LLC with subsequent unplanned budgetary impact.

-The LLC will need to liaise with the IESG/IRSG/IAB as they follow their strategy processes, where they are formalised, with the dual aim of both offering professional support and ensuring that the LLC strategy is aligned with and supports their strategies.
+The LLC will need to liaise with the IESG/IRSG/IAB if they follow a strategy process, with the dual aim of offering professional support and ensuring that the LLC strategy is aligned with any outcomes.

 The LLC policy set is another key area which binds multiple parts of the IETF, and significant progress has already been made.
 The next steps are to fill in the gaps, ensure the policies are fully bedded in with training and audit, and have ISOC sign them off as required in the LLC operating agreement.